-On April 30, 2009, the construction of a six-unit building, for Rapid Lake School teachers, was completed.
+On April 30, 2009, the construction of a six-unit building, for Kitiganik School teachers, was completed.

 On June 24, 2009, a new leadership selection process is held by the Jean-Maurice Matchewan Group.
 The outcomes of this process are challenged at the Federal Court by the Band Council Chief, Mr. Casey Ratt.
 The Department conveyed several times to the leaders of the Barriere Lake community its wish to see their governance conflicts settled internally.

-On October 30, 2009, the Department of Aboriginal Affairs and Northern Development Canada informed all groups claiming leadership of Barriere Lake of the following measures:
+On October 30, 2009, Indigenous and Northern Affairs Canada informed all groups claiming leadership of Barriere Lake of the following measures:

-Representatives of the Quebec regional office of Aboriginal Affairs have been holding public meetings since December 15, 2009, to inform the community about future investment to improve socio-economic conditions and to explain the technical and financial assistance available to help the Algonquins of Barriere Lake to resolve their dispute over governance.
+Representatives of the Quebec Regional office of INAC held public meetings, starting on December 15, to inform the community of future investments to improve socio economic conditions and explain the technical and financial support available to help community residents resolve the governance debate among the Algonquins of Barriere Lake.

-On February 17, Mr Judge Mainville of the Federal Court rendered his decision on the challenge to the results of the electoral process of June 24, 2009 (T-654-09).
-In his decision, Mr Judge Mainville overturned this process.
+On February 17, Judge Mainville of the Federal Court rendered his decision on the challenge to the results of the electoral process of June 24, 2009.
+In his decision, Judge Mainville overturned this process.
 A motion for reconsideration was lodged with the Court, but this was dismissed with costs on April 21, 2010.

-The Algonquins of Barriere Lake have made clear their opposition to the application of election procedures under the Indian Act.
-At a meeting on March 31, 2010, community leaders asked the Minister for more time to find a shared solution for amending the code.
-A fourth meeting took place on April 12, 2010, to convey the Minister’s decision to submit the community to the electoral provisions of the Indian Act.
+A meeting took place on April 12, 2010 to convey the Minister's decision to submit the community to the electoral provisions of the Indian Act.
 At this meeting, community members voiced their opposition to this decision.
-One leader told AANDC representatives that he intended to conduct an internal consultation process on customary law.

 Several houses in the community were renovated, and major renovations were done on the school.
-Other renovations are pending.
-In the same vein, the band council acquired a trailer to serve as a temporary council office pending construction of permanent infrastructure.
+The band council acquired a trailer to serve as a temporary council office pending construction of permanent infrastructure.

-Several meetings have been held between Quebec government bodies and AANDC on plans to expand the reserve and hook up the community to the Hydro-Quebec grid.
-Significant progress has been made on these issues.
-The two governments are in the final phase of initialing a memorandum of understanding on these matters.
+Several meetings have been held between Quebec government bodies and INAC on plans to expand the reserve and hook up the community to the Hydro-Quebec grid.
 The band council has been kept regularly updated on developments.

 Following long discussions between the band council, Quebec government entities, logging companies and other interests at Barriere Lake, in July 2011 the band council signed harmonization agreements on forestry measures in sensitive areas.
 This enables various logging companies to cut timber and perform silvicultural work.

-Concurrently, officials are still working on short and long-term investment for the community’s benefit.
-The Department’s priority is to see that the population of Barriere Lake receives essential programs and services and that living conditions in the community improve.
+In the meantime, federal employees continue to work on short-term and long-term investments benefitting the community.
+The Department's priority is to ensure that Barriere Lake residents benefit from essential programs and services and that living conditions in the community improve.